itu-rover/Electonic_18-/README.md

 # Electronics_18
-This repository contains codes written by Electronic Subteam of the ITU Rover Team in 2018-19 years.
+This repository contains codes written by Electronics Subteam of the ITU Rover Team in 2018-19 years.